ritesh-debnath-12/ritesh-debnath-12/README.md

 🌟 **Godot and GDScript | Tailwind/React | Core PHP | Python | Foodie**

 Thank you for checking out my profile!
-I am a novice developer with a passion for building things that look cool while also have an amount of market value.
+I am a novice developer with a passion for building things that look cool!

 ## 😸 About Me
 ### 🔭 I’m currently working on: